 - a.
 Composition: The APP committee shall consist of at least three (3) credentialed Advanced Practice Professionals who are Active Medical Staff where eligible.
 The APP chair will be appointed by the Chief of Staff for a period of two (2) years.
 Members shall be representative of the categories of APPs practicing in the hospital when possible (APRN, PA, CRNA, etc.), and adjunct members will be invited at the discretion of the Chair. - b.
 Responsibilities: The APP committee is a multidisciplinary committee responsible for providing representation and coordination in all APP-related medical staff functions.
-The committee will review all APP applicants and make privilege recommendations to the Credentials Committee.
 The APP committee will develop and update APP core and specialty delineation of privilege documents to be aligned with current practice and applicable legal and regulatory requirements.
 The APP committee will oversee hospital policies that uniquely address APP practice or scope of practice.
 The APP committee will advise MEC committees and actively participate when APP practice and/or scope of practice are addressed.
 This includes consultation on items pertaining to quality, behavior, or privileging where advocacy or clarification is needed pertaining to APP practice and/or scope of practice.